MicrosoftDocs/win32/desktop-src/medfound/network-source-features.md

 ---
-Description: Network Source Features ms.assetid: 'a4e20ecb-c145-4823-ae59-f6fc88593d86'
+Description: Network Source Features ms.assetid: a4e20ecb-c145-4823-ae59-f6fc88593d86
-title: Network Source Features
+title: Network Source Features ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Network Source Features

-The network source provides the base implementation for streaming media files and exposes the [**IMFMediaSource**](imfmediasource.md) interface.
+The network source provides the base implementation for streaming media files and exposes the [**IMFMediaSource**](/windows/win32/mfidl/nn-mfidl-imfmediasource?branch=master) interface.
 The specific network source implementation depends on the protocol used to open the source such as RTSP or HTTP.
 The protocol-specific network sources extend the basic network functionality.
 For information about the supported schemes and protocols, see [Supported Protocols](supported-protocols.md).

 The network source: